oracle-livelabs/oci/oci-migration-essentials/os-sync/os-sync.md

 # Migrating Data with OCI Object Storage Sync

 ## Introduction
-OCI Object Storage Sync (os sync) is part of the OCI Command Line Interface (CLI) which ynchronizes a filesystem directory with objects in a bucket.
+OCI Object Storage Sync (os sync) is part of the OCI Command Line Interface (CLI) which synchronizes a filesystem directory with objects in a bucket.
 The command traverses sub-directories copying new and modified files or objects from the source to the destination and optionally deleting those that are not present in the sourc.

 Estimated time: 20 min